thibaudecarot/machinelearning_example/README.md

 **Predictions of burned areas with Logistic Regression**

-I use logistic regression to provide a total area estimation of Forest Fire according to different Qualitative variables.
+I use logistic regression to provide a probability of Forest Fire according to different Qualitative variables.

 Attribute information:
    For more information, read [Cortez and Morais, 2007].